blazium-engine/blazium-docs/tutorials/ui/gui_skinning.rst

 It is essential for a game to provide clear, informative, and yet visually pleasing user interface to its players.
 While :ref:`Control <class_Control>` nodes come with a decently functional look out of the box, there is always room for uniqueness and case-specific tuning.
-For this purpose Godot engine includes a system for GUI skinning (or theming), which allows you to customize the look of every control in your user interface, including your custom controls.
+For this purpose Blazium Engine includes a system for GUI skinning (or theming), which allows you to customize the look of every control in your user interface, including your custom controls.